Amazon product barcodes can be quite an obstacle for new sellers.

 - You can send your items to Amazon with only the UPC codes attached but it is a lot better to use the FNSKU which is created in seller central

-Remember, if you don’t want to waste time handling this stuff, you can request a proposal to learn more about how we can manage your Amazon listings, including managing shipments, and help rank your products higher, leading to more profits than ever and freeing you up to spend time doing what you do best.
+Remember, if you don’t want to waste time handling this stuff, you can check out our Amazon account management services to learn more about how we can manage your Amazon listings, including managing shipments, and help rank your products higher, leading to more profits than ever and freeing you up to spend time doing what you do best.

 We are the only Amazon SEO Consultant who is able to provide 100% guaranteed ranking increases, every single time.
 If your products are good enough to maintain this ranking, working with us is a no-brainer.
 Contact us now to learn more!